Ultimate Guide for Choosing Your Suit

 Who says you can’t have cool accessories?!

-Pocket squares: We’ve seen silk, topo patterned, and an heirloom pocket square.
-We’ve seen it all.
+Pocket squares: I’ve seen silk, topo patterned, and an heirloom pocket square.
 If your suit jacket’s pocket is sewn shut, use a seam ripper to open it back up.

 Watch, tie clip, cuff links, suspenders: If you want those extra details.

 Scarf, hat, gloves: For those cold mornings or if you are having a fall/winter elopement.